-Showcasing eight looks at New Zealand Fashion Week this year, a standout piece in his Innerbloom collection is the frill jacket in blush linen.
+Showcasing eight looks at New Zealand Fashion Week this year, a standout piece in her Innerbloom collection is the frill jacket in blush linen.
 The piece is a light feminine number with textured raw edged frills.
 Each garment in Innerbloom was made from 100 percent high quality linen fabric.
 “Natural fabric has always been a favourite when creating my garments,” added Noah.
 “I love how it looks when it creases and moulds into the movement of someone’s unique body shape.
 This creates an individual look on each person even though it may be the same garment being worn.”

 The collection explores geometric shapes and simplistic silhouettes combined with voluminous feminine frills, raw edges, waist ties and rouche detailing.
 Jordan Noah is a womenswear brand that can be worn anywhere, anytime with a sense of modern inspiration aimed at women of all ages.